Emergency cardiac care in Kansas City

-Heart attack—the words alone are frightening.
-If you or a loved one had a heart attack or you have been told you’re at risk, the right care at the right time can save your life and help prevent further damage.
+If you or a loved one have had a heart attack or were told you’re at risk, the right care at the right time can save your life and help prevent further damage.

-Five of our Kansas City hospitals are accredited by the Society of Chest Pain Centers.
-This means that our hospitals use cutting-edge technology and a proven team-based approach to provide efficient, effective and coordinated care for the best possible outcomes.
+Five of our Kansas City hospitals are accredited by the American College of Cardiology as an Accredited Chest Pain Center.
+This means our hospitals use cutting-edge technology and a proven team-based approach to provide efficient, effective and coordinated care for the best possible outcomes.

-- Pain in the back, jaw, and other areas of the upper body (The pain might go away and come back)
+- Pain in the back, jaw, and other upper body areas (the pain might go away and come back)

 - Shortness of breath

 - Nausea (feeling sick to your stomach or throwing up)

 - Anxiety or a sense of dread

 It’s not uncommon for women to have no chest pain.
 Many women have more subtle symptoms such as:

 - Pain in the jaw or upper back